zesk/build/documentation/source/tools/colors.md

 # Color commands

 Colors vary depending on the console and the terminal.
-Try `colorTest` to see all colors.
+Try `colorSampleStyles` to see all colors.

 ## Standard ANSI Colors